 - Adequate preparation.
-In teaching, research, scholarship, creative activity and service, the faculty member demonstrates adequate preparation for the work, including clarity of goals and knowledge of the field.
+In teaching, scholarship, and service, the faculty member demonstrates adequate preparation for the work, including clarity of goals and knowledge of the field.
 This criterion poses the questions: Does the faculty member state basic purposes of the work clearly?
 Are the defined objectives realistic and achievable?
 Are the questions important to the field?
 Does the faculty member show an understanding of existing scholarship in the field?
 Does the faculty member have the necessary skills to do the work?
 Is the faculty member able to bring together the resources necessary to move the project forward? - Appropriate methods.
-In teaching, research, scholarship, creative activity and service, the faculty member uses methods appropriate to the state goals.
+In teaching, scholarship, and service, the faculty member uses methods appropriate to the stated goals.
 The criterion poses the questions: Does the faculty member use appropriate methods and are they applied effectively?
-Are procedures modified in response to changing circumstances? - Quality of Results.
-In teaching, research, scholarship, creative activity, and service, the faculty member achieves goals pursued and is able to effectively communicate the work to appropriate audiences.
+Are procedures modified in response to changing circumstances? - Quality of results.
+In teaching, scholarship, and service, the faculty member achieves goals pursued and is able to effectively communicate the work to appropriate audiences.
 The criterion poses the questions: Does the faculty member achieve the goals?
 Does the work add consequentially to the field?
 Does the work open additional area for further scholarship?
 Does the faculty member use suitable style and effective organization to present the work?
 Is it presented with clarity and integrity?
 Does the faculty member use appropriate forums for communicating the work to intended audiences?

-ACTIVITIES CATEGORIES AND DOCUMENTATION
+ACTIVITY CATEGORIES AND DOCUMENTATION

-A primary part of an application for reappointment, tenure, or promotion should be a listing of professional activities and achievements.
-Providing the detail specified by the most recent version of the University's Faculty Report of Professional Activities.
-The same activity categories are used in judgments about reappointment, promotion, and tenure.
-In general, the candidate should apply the universities, colleges, and appropriate department's strategic goals as criteria in deciding which activities and achievements to include in the listing.
+A primary part of an application for reappointment, tenure, or promotion and for the faculty performance evaluation process should be a listing of professional activities and achievements, generated by the FAD, providing the detail specified by the categories listed in Appendix A. In general, the candidate should apply the University's, College's, and department's strategic goals as criteria in deciding which activities and achievements to include.

-In addition to an organized listing, certain types of documentation facilitate the review of a reappointment, tenure, or promotion application and help ensure that the evaluation of the application reflects the true merit of the activities and achievements reported.
+In addition to an organized listing, certain types of documentation facilitate the review of a reappointment, tenure, or promotion application or a faculty performance evaluation portfolio, and help ensure that the evaluation of the application/portfolio reflects the true merit of the activities and achievements reported.
 Suggestions for assembling that documentation are presented below in the three categories in which faculty performance is evaluated.